-Collectively thorough the above referenced community input process, we received input from 281 individuals.
+Collectively thorough the above referenced community input process, we received input from 281 individuals, before the public hearing was held.

 In addition to the above referenced process, we also involved stakeholders, looked into setting up government to government meetings and involved various government agencies.
-Listed below is a breakdown of the process utilized.